rbartolonbarrios/nashville-housing-analysis/README.md

 ## Project Features

-The SQL Server project includes the following features:
+The project includes the following features:

 - Cleaned and standardized over 56,000 housing records using SQL Server.
 - Transformed raw data into an analysis-ready dataset through parsing, normalization, and feature engineering.